 This is excellent news for any medical professional who is confident they are on-track to receive PSLF.
 Your monthly payment will be essentially $0 dollars during this timeframe, so if you work for a qualifying employer and have been following all other program requirements, you should probably take advantage of this stimulus benefit and stay on your current course towards PSLF.

 Even though it is a stressful time and you have lots of information coming your way, take some time to determine whether your existing student loans are eligible.
-To take advantage of the 6-month payment suspension on qualifying federal student loans, contact your student loan servicer or check your account online.
+To take advantage of the payment suspension on qualifying federal student loans, contact your student loan servicer or check your account online.
 Your servicer may automatically change your qualifying federal student loan payment to $0 per month.
 It’s important to consider your own unique repayment goals before determining how to best take advantage of this economic relief package’s student loan benefits.

 Commerce Bank offers a complimentary student loan consultation to any individual with private or federal student loans.
 Email us, or call us at 800-666-3910, for help planning your repayment strategy.